 In an ideal world, every individual, nonprofit organization, and company would fall in love with your cause.
 But in reality, you’ll focus on a core group of current and potential supporters, such as friends and family members, local business owners, churchgoers, or college students.

-Writing content or choosing images with “everyone” in mind will result in a generic message and fundraising ideas that miss the mark.
-So, identify who your target audience is as early as possible, and then conduct research.
-Answer questions like:
+Writing content, choosing a communication channel, or selecting images with “everyone” in mind will result in a generic message and fundraising ideas that miss the mark.
+Identify who your target audience is as early as possible, and then conduct research.

 - Which social media channels do they visit most?